Self-Care: Boosting your mood

 Limit the time you spend on the internet or tracking social media: Spending a significant amount of time on social media can increase anxiety and decrease self-esteem.
 Set boundaries and limit the time you spend on social media, this can help you focus on other things.

-Try to find things to do that you enjoy: Have something to look forward to, meet a friend, go for a walk, try to avoid staying in all the time.
+Try to find things to do that you enjoy: Have something to look forward to such as meeting up with a friend or going for a walk; try to avoid staying in all the time.

 When should I seek medical attention?